Wren00/create-an-orc/README.md

   "id": 3,
   "name": "testOrc3",
   "prompts_collection_id": 3,
-  "character_images_id": 3,
+  "orc_images_id": 3,
   "user_id": 3
 }
 ```

 ---

-## Characters PUT requests
+## Orcs PUT requests

-Once new objects are posted into the Characters database they shouldn't be updated or changed.
+Once new objects are posted into the Orcs database they shouldn't be updated or changed.

 ---

-## Characters DELETE requests
+## Orcs DELETE requests

-### DELETE users/{id}/characters/{id}
+### DELETE /orcs/{orc_id}

-Description: Delete a saved character from a user collection.
+Description: Delete a saved Orc from a user collection.

 Request Example:
 ```